Careers After an English Major

 These are just a few skills that English Majors take with them into the job market.
-Whether you are interested in teaching, professional writing, buisness, journalism, publishing, management, entertainment, or working in law, an English degree provides you with an adaptable skill set you can apply to a variety of professions.
+Whether you are interested in business, teaching, professional writing, journalism, publishing, entertainment, or working in law, an English degree provides you with an adaptable skill set you can apply to a variety of professions.

 Hear from English Major Alumni

 How did your English degree prepare you for your career?

 My English degree helped me see a whole person in front of me, someone not so different from myself yet entirely different at the same time.
 Reading and studying works of literature helped me understand the complexity and curiosity of being human, which more than anything—more than learning to cite sources, consider opposing views, you name it—has made me the teacher I am today.

 Being an English major not only taught me how to communicate effectively in writing but also gave me the critical thinking skills that have proven to be indispensable during my career in digital technology.

 The degree opened several doors for me to career opportunities.
 My first job after college was working for Bank of America.
 The writing skills I learned by majoring in English helped me distinguish myself as a banker.
 My English major also trained me to become a freelance journalist where I wrote a weekly human interest column for 15 years for the East Bay Times.
 And today, because I also earned a Master’s Degree in English, I am a professor of English at Las Positas College.
 I encourage students to consider pursuing an English degree and to discover the many career opportunities available after graduation.

 -Jim Ott, EdD, former Bank CEO and columnist and current English Professor